MicrosoftDocs/appcenter-docs/docs/transition/index.md

 While we synchronize your apps from HockeyApp to App Center, your data is still tied to HockeyApp together with the user management and all the settings.
 In mid 2019, we enabled the option to move apps fully to App Center.
 Moving your app will also remove the synchronization with HockeyApp, and give you full control of your apps in App Center.
 This is also the moment when you can update your apps to use the new App Center SDK.
 The App Center SDK is built to be faster and more modular than the HockeySDK.
 Ship the App Center SDK in a future release of the app, and still receive data from the HockeySDK in App Center from past releases.

-### Stage 3: Move the user and account management to App Center
+### Stage 3: Switch the user and account management to App Center

-The last stage of the transition moves the user and accounts management from HockeyApp to App Center.
+User and organization accounts are still originated in HockeyApp.
+The last stage of the transition switches the user and accounts management from HockeyApp to App Center.
 We don't require you to do anything, we're rolling out the different parts incrementally once they're done.

 ## November 16, 2019: Farewell, HockeyApp!